 Q: Who prints your promo cards, and is it done in the US?

-Our main printer, DeLano, who prints all our card games also does most of the packets and expansions.
+A: Our US printer, DeLano, who prints our larger runs of card games also does most of the packets and expansions.
 If there are very old packets and expansions in our stock, they might have been done by our previous printer, Carta Mundi.
 They’re a Belgian company, but they have printing facilities here in the US.

-For loose promo cards and smaller runs of packs, we use a print-on-demand printer called DriveThruCards.
+For loose promo cards, smaller runs of packs, and Custom Loonacy, we use a print-on-demand printer called The Game Crafter.
 In the “olden days” we used a very local printer for the b&w art cards, and I’m sure some of those are still in inventory and being sold in the webstore.
-They’re literally down the street from us.
+They’re almost literally down the street from us.

 Q: I recently published a game, and I’m wondering how to figure out what I should charge for it.